microsoft/mstunnel-ocserv/doc/ocserv.8.md

 ## DESCRIPTION
 This a standalone server that reads a configuration file (see below for more details), and waits for client connections.
-Log messages are redirected to daemon facility.
+Log messages are directed to the syslog daemon facility.

 The server maintains two connections/channels with the client.
 The main VPN channel is established over TCP, HTTP and TLS.
 This is the control channel as well